Vietnam coronavirus outbreak threatens to disrupt tech supply chain

-HANOI (Reuters) - A rapidly spreading COVID-19 outbreak has left factories operating below capacity in Vietnam’s industrial northern provinces, where suppliers for Apple, Samsung and other global tech firms are located, industry sources said.
+A rapidly spreading COVID-19 outbreak has left factories operating below capacity in Vietnam's industrial northern provinces, where suppliers for Apple (AAPL.O), Samsung (005930.KS) and other global tech firms are located, industry sources said.

 After successfully containing the new coronavirus for most of last year, Vietnam is now battling an outbreak that is spreading more quickly.
 More than 3,000 people have been infected in 30 of its 63 cities and provinces since late April.